 Today, Texas Hold’em offers one of the best online poker experiences you can find and the reason is simple.
 As pioneering poker player Crandell Addington once said, “Draw poker, you bet only twice; Hold ’em, you bet four times.
 That meant you could play strategically.
 This was more of a thinking man’s game.”

 Don’t let that intimidate you.
 You don’t need to be a seasoned poker player to enjoy Texas Hold’em poker.
 You can play poker online with opponents of every skill level.
 Before you do, let’s give you a quick hold’em crash course on poker rules and hand rankings to give you a solid foundation.
-With this post and the Borgata online poker guide, you’ll be a formidable opponent the next time you play casino table games.
+With this post and the Borgata online poker guide, you’ll be a formidable opponent the next time you play poker and casino table games.

 How to play Texas Hold’em poker

 At the beginning of a Texas Hold’em game, the dealer will deal cards to every player on the table.
 Each poker player receives two “hole cards” or “pocket cards” that nobody else can see.
 A betting round follows, after which the “flop” occurs.
-The flop is when three community cards are dealt on the board face-up.
+The flop is the three community cards that are dealt on the board face-up.
 After that (“post flop”), there’s a second betting round.
 Then comes the “turn,” when a fourth community card is dealt, followed by a third betting round.
 The fifth and final community card is then dealt on the “river.”
 After that comes the fourth and last betting round.

 Finally, the showdown stage is when players use any five cards from their hole cards and the community cards to play their best five-card hand in a bid to win the pot.
 To succeed in the showdown, you need to understand Texas Hold’em hand rankings so you can bet wisely and make the best combination.